RyanCheddar/queens-right-leg/README.md

----
-description: Welcome to the documentation for the Discord bot Queen's Right Leg!
----

 # Welcome!

 Here, you will find everything you need to know about Leg.
 Things like what commands are available, how to customize the bot to do what you want, other good-to-know information and etc.